Wyndmoor, Pennsylvania: 21st century

 Shortly after WHCo sent a crew to Ground Zero following September 11, 2001's terrorist activities, the Hazardous Materials operation also expanded.
 Wyndmoor teamed with HazMat 919 as Eastern Montgomery County's primary decontamination service.
 A larger environmental response trailer was purchased to accommodate the increased quantity of equipment needed.
 A much more in-depth training program was enforced and all WHCo members were required to complete advanced levels of hazardous materials training.

-Today Wyndmoor Hose Company, No. 1 is equipped to respond to virtually any emergency.
-Currently the department responds with a 2007 Pierce Rescue, a Ford F550, has a boat used for rescue, and trailers.
-A '19 Rosenbauer with a 55' aerial boom was received May 2019 - Snorkel 82.
-From building fire to vehicle rescue, from hazardous material to emergency medical situations, Wyndmoor has personnel that are well trained and highly skilled prepared to act.
+Wyndmoor Hose Company, No. 1 responds with a 2007 Pierce Rescue, a Ford F550, has a boat used for rescue, and trailers.
+A '19 Rosenbauer with a 55' aerial boom was received in May 2019 - Snorkel 82.

 Education

 The school district is Springfield Township School District.